Torsors on the complement of a smooth divisor: The Nisnevich conjecture over a field

-\bpp[Proof of \Cref{thm:main-DVR}~\ref{m:mDVR-1}] We have a regular semilocal ring $R$ containing a field $k$, a regular parameter $r \in R$, a reductive $R$-group $\cG$ with $\cG_{R/(r)}$ totally isotropic, and a generically trivial $\cG$-torsor $E$ over $R[\f{1}{r}]$.
-We need to show that $E$ is trivial, equivalently, by the Grothendieck--Serre \Cref{thm:rel-GS}~\ref{m:RGS-ii}, we need to extend $E$ to a $\cG$-torsor $\cE$ over $R$.
-For this, by patching supplied by \Cref{lem:excision} and a limit argument, we may semilocalize $R$ along the union of those maximal ideals $\fm \subset R$ that contain $r$ and reduce ourselves to the case when $r$ lies in every maximal ideal $\fm \subset R$.
-Moreover, we may replace $k$ by its prime subfield to assume that $k$ is either $\bQ$ or some $\bF_p$.
+\bpp[Proof of \Cref{thm:main-DVR}~\ref{m:mDVR-1}] We have a regular semilocal ring $R$ containing a field $k$,\footnote{\emph{Added after publication.} One should immediately replace $k$ by its prime subfield to assume that $k$ is either $\bQ$ or $\bF_p$ (as at the end of this paragraph), and hence reduce to the case when $k$ is perfect.} a regular parameter $r \in R$, a reductive $R$-group $\cG$ with $\cG_{R/(r)}$ totally isotropic, and a generically trivial $\cG$-torsor $E$ over $R[\f{1}{r}]$.
+We need to show that $E$ is trivial, equivalently, by a known case of the Grothendieck--Serre conjecture \Cref{thm:rel-GS}~\ref{m:RGS-ii}, we need to extend $E$ to a $\cG$-torsor $\cE$ over $R$.
+For this, by Zariski patching and a limit argument, we may semilocalize $R$ along the union of those maximal ideals $\fm \subset R$ that contain $r$ and reduce ourselves to the case when $r$ lies in every maximal ideal $\fm \subset R$.
+Moreover, we may replace $k$ by its prime subfield to assume that $k$ is either~$\bQ$~or~some~$\bF_p$.

 Popescu theorem \cite{SP}*{Theorem \href{https://stacks.math.columbia.edu/tag/07GC}{07GC}} expresses $R$ as a filtered direct limit of smooth $k$-algebras.
 Thus, by passing to connected components of $\Spec(R)$ and doing a limit argument, we may assume that $R$ is a semilocal ring of a smooth, affine, irreducible $k$-scheme $X$ of dimension $d \ge 0$, that $r$ is a global section of $X$ that cuts out a $k$-smooth divisor $D \subset X$ with complement $U \ce X \setminus D$, that $\cG$ (resp.,~$E$) is defined over all of $X$ (resp.,~$U$), and that $\cG_D$ is totally isotropic.
 Since $E$ is trivial over $\Frac(X)$, there is a closed $\sZ \subsetneq X$ containing $D$ such that $E$ is trivial over $U \setminus \sZ$.
 If $d = 0$, then $E$ is trivial, so we assume that $X$ is of dimension $d > 0$.
 Finally, we use \cite{SGA3II}*{expos\'{e}~XIV, corollaire~3.20} to shrink $X$ further to make $\cG$ have a maximal torus $T$ defined over all of $X$.